Kinto/kinto/docs/api/authentication.rst

 for a given user, and change the token once for all without having to change the permission of each object.

-However you may prefer to use an identity provider who will handle the user management part and always give you back the same user ID for the same user (even if they use a different token to authenticated).
+You can generate new tokens and give the ``write`` permission to their respective user id.

+You can also create a group per « user » whose members are the different user IDs obtained from tokens.
+And then use this group in permission definitions on objects.

+Most likely, you would use an identity provider which will be in charge of user and token management (generate, refresh, validate, ...). `See this example with Django <http://django-oauth-toolkit.readthedocs.org/en/latest/tutorial/tutorial_01.html>`_.

-You can read our
+You can also read our
 :ref:`tutorial about how to plug the Github authorisation backend <tutorial-github>`.